 Do you want to feed finches?
 Then a thistle feeder is for you.
-To attract woodpeckers you’ll do well with a suet feeder.
+To attract woodpeckers, you’ll do well with a suet feeder.
 Ground-feeding birds, like mourning doves, sparrows and juncos will appreciate a screened platform feeder, which keeps seed dry and clean.
 A tubular feeder with large ports will accommodate larger birds.
 Hang a nectar feeder to see hummingbirds and orioles.
-Keep in mind, however, that you won’t attract species that don’t inhabit your area!
+(Keep in mind, however, that you won’t attract species that don’t inhabit your area!)

 In nature, orioles take nectar from just about any nectar-bearing flower and they’ll also sip sugar water at nectar feeders, providing the holes are large enough.
-It happens, they also like fruit, so you can combine the two by offering them grape jelly in an open container.
+It so happens, they also like fruit, so you can combine the two by offering them grape jelly in an open container.
 Slide a juicy slice of orange on the hanging wire and they’ll happily eat at that, too.

 Once you have hummingbirds and orioles visiting your feeders, you’ll want to take good care of them.
-The “nectar” you’ll prepare is simply sugar water.
+The “nectar” you’ll prepare is merely sugar water.
 Mix one part sugar to four parts water (1:4).
 Boiling the mixture kills bacteria, which may help keep it fresh longer, but hot tap water or even cold water will dissolve the sugar within a short time.
 An easy way to prepare nectar is to measure sugar and cold water into a soda bottle, screw on the lid, shake it up and leave it for a couple of hours.
-When the sugar is thoroughly dissolved the nectar is ready to be used.
+When the sugar is thoroughly dissolved, the nectar is ready to be used.
 Store any leftover in the refrigerator for up to a week.
 Here are some important things to keep in mind when feeding nectar to birds.

-- Don’t add red food-coloring to the water.
+- Don’t add red food coloring to the water.
 It isn’t necessary and can be harmful to the birds.

-- Be sure to change the nectar in the feeder every three to five days, or sooner if you see mold forming.
+- Be sure to change the nectar in the feeder every three to five days, or sooner, if you see mold forming.